 Because REITs must distribute at least 90% of their taxable income to shareholders, the IRS places a heavy burden on REITs to comply with tax code requirements.

-This distinct focus makes understanding the tax implications as important as the audit process for REITs, shaping both their strategic decisions and day-to-day operations.
+This distinct focus makes understanding the tax implications as important as the audit process and accounting for REITs, shaping both their strategic decisions and day-to-day operations.

 Selecting an Audit Firm